ashikarose/flutter/README.md

 # What is Flutter?

 Cross-platform programming toolkits are gaining popularity among programmers.
 Some of the reasons why these cross-platform app development frameworks are gaining traction are reusable UI blocks, reactive performance, and code usability across various platforms.
 Flutter by Google is one such popular framework for mobile app development.
 When it comes to mobile apps, using Flutter is warranted in many circumstances because it has various advantages.
 Developers can use a hot-reload mechanism to make changes in real time.
 Flutter's Material Design widgets are used to create aesthetically stunning mobile apps.
 The performance, logical architecture, and detailed documentation of this open-source framework have all been lauded.
-Flutter is frequently recommended as a cross-platform tool for developing iOS and Android apps due to its efficiency and effectiveness.Built your app, with the best <a href="https://www.cronj.com/flutter.html" rel="nofollow">flutter app development company</a>.
+Flutter is frequently recommended as a cross-platform tool for developing iOS and Android apps due to its efficiency and effectiveness.Built your app, with the best <a href="https://www.cronj.com/flutter.html" rel="nofollow">flutter development company</a>.

 Features of Flutter